 Weight loss, and eliminating use of alcohol, caffeine, and tobacco will often help improve sleep apnea.

 CPAP (Constant Positive Airway Pressure) is the initial treatment for sleep apnea.
 A mask over the nose or face transmits pressure to the airway to prevent collapse of the tissues.
 Unfortunately, many patients are unable to tolerate CPAP at night when they sleep.
 Oral appliances are another non-surgical option but they are often uncomfortable and are usually expensive.

 Surgical procedures including septoplasty, turbinate surgery, palate surgery, and tongue reduction/advancement are indicated in carefully selected patients but there can be significant post-operative pain.

-Since the various treatment for OSA are often not optimal, many patients elect to not utilize any treatment - and there-fore increase their risk of morbidity/mortality from untreated sleep apnea.
+Since the various treatments for OSA are often not optimal, many patients elect to not utilize any treatment – and there-fore increase their risk of morbidity/mortality from untreated sleep apnea.

 In 2014, the FDA approved hypoglossal nerve stimulation (HNS) for moderate to severe sleep apnea patients who cannot tolerate CPAP.
 Candidates for HNS must have an apnea hypopnea index of greater than 20 with a body mass index of 32 or less.
 (Some recent research has shown excellent results with BMI of 37)